 Learn more about our campus housing, dining, and health & wellness offerings.

 Learn more about our international and diversity programs.

 Liberty University International Admissions Steps:

 - Complete your international application.
 This step includes filling out an application form and writing your admission essay.

 - Request your official high school or college transcripts to be sent in.
 These documents may need to be translated into English and will require a foreign credential evaluation.

 - Submit your Affidavit of Financial Support.
 A sponsor letter and bank document are required.

 - If your native language is not English, please send in your proof of English language proficiency.
-Examples include TOEFL, IELTS, PTE, or iTEP Academic Plus exams.
+Examples include Duolingo, TOEFL, TOEFL Essentials, IELTS, PTE, or iTEP Academic Plus exams.

 - Submit a copy of the photo page of your passport.